Safety & Thermal Management | BESS Guide

 • Pressure relief mechanisms

-• Ventilation systems for gas release scenarios
+• Ventilation systems for gas release events

-• Enclosure design that prevents buildup
+• Enclosure design that limits gas accumulation

 4